Your area Not set — showing everywhere

 Partial

-The neighbors cited restrictive covenants regarding property appearance, enlargement, and vegetation clearing.
-They also expressed concerns about heavy equipment potentially damaging the shared water supply well and lines, noting the submitted plans lacked the well's location.
+The neighbors pointed out existing restrictive covenants regarding property appearance, enlargement, and vegetation clearing.
+They expressed concerns regarding the use of heavy equipment and potential damage to the shared water supply well and lines.
+They also noted that the submitted plans lacked the specific location of the well.
 Key concern

 Board response